Sathiru/Customer-MarketingCampaign-Classification-Model/README.md

 Below are the charts to describe the independent features in reference to the target variable "yes" who all accepted the subsription.
 ![image](images/features_Vs_target.png)

+Above charts shows that --married-- customer with university or high school degree are more likely to agree for long term deposit.
+In addition

 ## Feature Engineering:

 Performed one-hot encoding for nominal categorical variable like jobType, major and industry and performed label encoding for degree, used the educational level for labeling eventhough it is not a typical ordinal variable.